Updated June 15, 2023

-Pie chart is an interactive way of visualizing data.
-Represented in a circular form, the chart is useful in situations when there is a need to determine the shares or contributions of various categories.
+The pie chart is an interactive way of visualizing data.
+Represented in a circular form, the chart is helpful when there is a need to determine the shares or contributions of various categories.
 The shares are essentially percentage shares in total contribution.
 The share size for a category corresponds with the angle of the sector that represents the category.
 In Tableau, Pie charts can be built with ease.
-In fact, Tableau offers a self-explanatory approach to build Pie charts.
-Pie charts can be very well incorporated in dashboards, and combined with other types of charts, generate excellent insights from data.
+Tableau offers a self-explanatory approach to building Pie charts.
+Pie charts can be very well incorporated into dashboards and, combined with other types of charts, generate excellent insights from data.

 Building Pie Chart in Tableau

 Now, through a step-by-step procedure, we see how to build an interactive Pie chart in Tableau.
 For this demonstration, we are considering the Sales by Region dataset.
 Critical dimensions present in the dataset are City and Quarter, while Sales is a measure.
 The dataset contains Sales for Regions (Cities acting as regional clusters) broken by quarter.
 We intend to analyze the percentage contribution of the significant regions for various quarters.
 This can be achieved through a pie chart.

 Let us see the procedure to build a pie chart on the above dataset.
 This is described in the following section.

 Step 1: To load the dataset into Tableau, click “New Data Source.”
 Alternatively, one can also click on “Connect to Data.”